 MagicBrowse

-Browser automation fallback through the magicbrowse CLI with goal-driven act as the default primitive and observe/primitives only for recovery on real web pages.
+Browser automation fallback through the magicbrowse CLI with goal-driven act as the default primitive and observe/primitives only for recovery, with changed page state verified by fresh observation.

 Install